superfly/docs/rails/getting-started/migrate-from-heroku.html.md

   release_command = "bin/rails db:migrate"
 ```

-You will also want to want to prevent your release command from also being
+You will also want to prevent your release command from also being
 run during the deploy step.
 To do so, regenerate your dockerfile using:

 ```shell